welliam/sexpeditor/README.md

 Move upwards to the containing sexp with `u`.
 Move to the next sexp with space or `>`, or the previous with `<`.
 Widen the focus by one step with `^`.
+If trying to move to a position that doesn't exist, make it exist.
+For example, using `a` while focused on an atom replaces the previous focused region A with (() .
+A) and focuses on the car of it for editing.
+Using d in this works similarly for the cdr. > when on the last item of a list appends a null onto the list and focuses on it.

 ### Pairs
 Cons the focus onto null with `l` (listify), or cons it to itself with